-- All conference judged lot numbers are underlined - CLASS F Lot number 6, Wednesday at 9 a.m. - CLASS G Lot number 6, Wednesday at 9 a.m. - CLASS H Lot number 7, Wednesday at 9 a.m. - CLASS A Lot number 1, Wednesday at 12:15 p.m. - CLASS B Lot number 3, Wednesday at 12:30 p.m. - CLASS C Lot number 4, Wednesday at 12:45 p.m. - CLASS E Lot number 3, Wednesday at 1:00 p.m.
+All conference judged lot numbers are underlined

+CLASS F - Lot number 6, Wednesday at 12:15 pm

+CLASS G - Lot number 6, Wednesday at 12:15 pm.

+CLASS H - Lot number 7, Wednesday at 12:15 pm

+CLASS A - Lot number 1, Wednesday at 1:15 p.pm

+CLASS B - Lot number 3, Wednesday at 1:30 pm

+CLASS C - Lot number 4, Wednesday at 1:45 pm

+CLASS E - Lot number 3, Wednesday at 2:00 pm
-- 1. Exhibitors should be prepared to identify flowers and foliage in their bouquet or arrangement entries. - 2.
-Exhibitors with a conference judged item must return to the department at least 15 minutes early to check-in and get their entry.

-- 3. Each exhibit must have an entry tag securely attached.
+- 1. Exhibitors should be prepared to identify flowers and foliage in their bouquet or arrangement entries. - Exhibitors with a conference judged item must return to the department at least 15 minutes early to check-in and get their entry. - 3.
+Each exhibit must have an entry tag securely attached.
 It is recommended that the tags be stapled or tied to the containers of the floral or twig arrangement. - 4.
-Exhibitors entering in Class D, Open Class Flowers, must first have made at least one entry in Class A, B or C. All exhibitors are urged to make an entry in Class D. - 5.
-Exhibitors should know the definitions of Annuals, Biannuals, Perennials and Bulbs and be able to name an example of each. - 6.
+Exhibitors entering in Class D, Open Class Flowers, must first have made at least one entry in Class A, B or C. All exhibitors are urged to make an entry in Class D.

+- Exhibitors should know the definitions of Annuals, Biannuals, Perennials and Bulbs and be able to name an example of each. - 6.
 Containers will be furnished for flower specimens. - 7.
-Flowers and foliage must be grown by exhibitor except in Class D, lot number 1. - 8.
-Exhibitors MUST keep their flowers and arrangements in attractive condition the entire week of the Fair.
+Flowers and foliage must be grown by exhibitor except in Class D, lot number 1. - Exhibitors MUST keep their flowers and arrangements in attractive condition the entire week of the Fair.
 Exhibitors may bring fresh flowers for replacements. - 9.
 Arrangements may NOT contain accessories (i.e.: ribbon, bows etc.) unless allowed in specific description of entry. - 10.
 Exhibitor grade as of January 1 of current exhibit year.